Best Parks and Gardens in Tokyo, Japan

 ————— May 26th, 2016 – Shin-Edogawa Garden ————————————– Check out my blog #footstepsofadreamer to see more of my travels around the world! ————————————– #asia #japan #kanto #tokyo #shinedogawapark #higohosokawagarden #garden #japanesegarden #worldprime #worldnomads #worlderlust #wondermore #welivetoexplore #wanderwithme #wanderout #visualsofearth #travelwithme #travelingtheglobe #travelstroke #travelnow #travelmemories #travellingislife #travelinspired #travelingtheworld #travelingplanet #traveladventures #totravelistolive #theescapeproject #simplyadventure

-I’d have a much harder time picking a second favorite park in Tokyo, but this would definitely be a contender.
-Like most parks and gardens in Japan, it has a large body of water in the middle of the garden and had strong earthly elements such as wood and stone.
-However, I think one of the reasons I liked this park so much was because I felt like it had managed to find the perfect balance between the elements.
+I’d have a much harder time picking a second favorite garden in Tokyo, but this would definitely be a contender.
+Like most Japanese gardens in Tokyo, it has a large body of water in the middle of the garden and had strong earthly elements such as wood and stone.
+However, I think one of the reasons I liked this garden so much was because I felt like it had managed to find the perfect balance between the elements, making it one of the better zen gardens in Tokyo.

 As a park, it isn’t exactly full of beautiful flowers like a garden might be, but it’s a fantastic place to take a stroll or have a picnic.
+It also makes a great place for people watching.
 With its lush green fields and shady trees, its quite common to find families enjoying the day here.
 Personally, I visited the park with several of my friends.
 Instead of sitting out in the fields, we decided to stroll along the paths, some paved, some dirt, just talking and laughing.
 It was a great way to spend an afternoon, despite the slight misting of rain.
+It’s also one of the best parks in Tokyo for cherry blossom viewing.

 While most parks and gardens have the city as a backdrop, I particularly enjoyed the view of this one.
 This park was much more open than some of the other parks and gardens in Tokyo and the trees it did have seemed shorter, allowing the buildings to really tower in the background.
 Yet, the buildings seemed so far away, almost like clouds in the distance.
 Personally, this is a place I felt like I could just spend the day to relax.
 Several areas have lattice overhangs covered in green with benches underneath.
 They would be perfect spots to just curl up with a book.